leo-alves-melo/find_temperature/README.md

 # find_temperature

-Find temperature using HTTP request in Clojure
+Find temperature using HTTP request in Clojure.

+## Running code

+In project root, run "lein run city_name".

+## TODO

+Bug fix: Cities with more than one word will not be found.

 ## License